moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

 If you are using VSCode, you can use [the built-in debugger](https://code.visualstudio.com/Docs/editor/debugging) to run your tests and stop at breakpoints.
 The project comes with two tasks preconfigured:

 - “Jest All” will run your entire test suite.
-It’s the equivalent of running `npm test` from the command line.
+It's the equivalent of running `npm test` from the command line.
 - “Jest Current File” will run the test of the file you have opened in the editor.
 Like the `--watch` filter, this will be a partial match based on the file name.

 If you are using the default key bindings, these can be re-run automatically pressing the F5 key.